medic/cht-docs/content/en/apps/tutorials/application-tests.md

       </tr>
     </table>

 4. Create a folder in the project root where you keep the tests.
 You can name the folder yourself.
-For convenience, we will name it as `test`.
+For convenience, here it is named as `test`.
 5. Create a file `harness.defaults.json` at the root of your project.
 This is the default configuration file for the harness.
 Here you can specify the default user, preloaded contacts and reports, and add other settings.
 Here's an [example](https://github.com/medic/cht-conf-test-harness/blob/master/harness.defaults.json.example) file to get you started.
 You can read more about it [here](https://docs.communityhealthtoolkit.org/cht-conf-test-harness/global.html#HarnessInputs).

 ## Writing a test for CHT App

-We start by adding a file where a group of related tests are written.
-It is customary to keep one test file per individual unit of the component.
+Start by adding a file where a group of related tests are written.
 For example, in the default config, all tests for the pregnancy form are in the [pregnancy.spec.js](https://github.com/medic/cht-core/blob/master/config/default/test/forms/pregnancy.spec.js) file.

 Let's introduce some important sections from a typical test file: